-Wigs can be made of human or synthetic hair (acrylic).
+Wigs can be synthetic or made of human hair.

-Some human hair wigs need regular dry cleaning, setting and blow-drying by a professional, which can be expensive.
+- They may need regular cleaning and styling by a professional, which can be expensive.

 - Some human-hair wigs can be shampooed and styled at home on a specially-designed wig block.
 Your wig maker can advise you about this.

 - It can help to have two wigs so that you can wear one while the other is being cleaned.

 Due to the high demand for real hair, human hair can be mixed with synthetic hair.
 The synthetic hairs will stretch and frizz when a hairdryer or hair straighteners are used.
 Ask your hair supplier for more information about this.